Linear Model and Extensions: Applications of the leave-one-out formulas

 \begin{theorem} Cook's distance is related to the standardized residual via:

 \end{theorem}

 I leave the proof of Theorem \ref{thm::cooksdist-standr} as Problem \ref{hw10::cooks-standr}.

 I will end this subsubsection with two examples.
-The \ri{R} code is in \ri{code11.3.2.R}.
 The first one is simulated.
 I generate data from a univariate Normal linear model without outliers.
 I then use \ri{hatvalues}, \ri{r.standard}, \ri{r.student} and \ri{cooks.distance} to an \ri{lm.object} to calculate the leverage scores, standardized residuals, studentized residuals, and Cook's distances.
 Their plots are in the first column of Figure \ref{fig::outlier-detections}.

 If I add $8$ to the outcome of the last observation, the plots change to the second column of Figure \ref{fig::outlier-detections}.
 If I add $8$ to the $50$th observation, the plots change to the last column of Figure \ref{fig::outlier-detections}.
 Both visually show the outliers.
 In this example, the three residual plots give qualitatively the same pattern, so the choice among them does not matter much.
 In general cases, we may prefer $\text{studr}_{i}$ because it has a known distribution under the Normal linear model.